-THE HOLIDAYS…A wonderful time of the year and also, a time that can be bit on the stressful side.
+THE HOLIDAYS…A wonderful time of the year and also, a time that can be get on all of our nerves.

-So then, how do we get our homes ready for the holidays, but in addition to that, how do we do so with more ease, fun and less stress?
-Finding ways to keep the holidays a joyful time is key and—and that can also be challenging.
+So then, how do we get our homes ready for the holidays with more ease, fun and less stress?
+Finding ways to keep the holidays a joyful time is key and—and can also be challenging.

 I’ve been doing professional organizing work for three decades and I’m also someone who has had many wins and many losses when it comes to successfully pulling off a well decorated holiday home & experience.

-Allow me to share with you what I’ve learned in four bite sized, easy peasy concepts; gems that I have learned along the way that can change the way you relate to holiday preparedness and ensure a successful, less stressy season.
+Allow me to share with you what I’ve learned in four bite sized, easy peasy concepts; gems that I have learned along the way that can change the way you relate to holiday preparedness.

 What preparedness often includes when it come to the holidays is the element of needing more space.
 In my work—that’s what clients hire me for; more space, more order, and systems that really work for them.